Multiple Myeloma Clinical Trial

 Patients must have a cardiac ejection fraction greater than or equal to 50%.

-An ECOG performance status of 0-2 is required.
+An Eastern Cooperative Oncology Group (ECOG) performance status of 0-2 is required.

 Patients on any anticoagulant medications except aspirin are not eligible.

 Absolute neutrophil count greater than or equal to 1000/microliters, platelet count greater than or equal to 55,000/ microliters, hemoglobin greater than or equal to 8g/dL